Hemalshaji7/Hemalshaji7/README.md

 # 💫 About Me:
-I'm currently working on a research project in speech analytics, and I'm also learning full-stack development as a side pursuit to enhance my technical skills.
+I'm currently working on a research project in speech analytics I'm also learning full-stack development as a side pursuit to enhance my technical skills.

 ## 🌐 Socials: